pietrekpl/pizza/README.md

-Spring application for creating and ordering pizza // still in progress
+Spring application for creating and ordering pizza, with Twilio sms sending to user possibility

+// Application still in progress